chtoucas/Narvalo.NET/docs/index.md

 Narvalo.Mvp.Web           | 0.99.0      | .NET 4.5         |              |    |    |
 Narvalo.Web               | 0.24.0      | .NET 4.5         |              |    | OK |

-(*) Security attributes are not present in the assemblies distributed via NuGet.
+(*) Security attributes are not applied to the assemblies distributed via NuGet.

 Explanations:
 - SA: Static Analysis with: